Here's just a few excerpts, but click HERE to read the entire article.

 possesses all three of these qualities is worthy of the Mass.

-Sacred music should consequently possess, in the highest degree, the
+Sacred music should consequently possess, in the highest degree, the"One often gets the impression that, as long as the written text of the music or

 qualities proper to the liturgy, and in particular sanctity and goodness of